Makki97/Makki97/README.md

+- 👋 Hi, I’m @Makki97
-I'm a software engineer at HiveWorx in Islambad, PK 🌆 👋 Hi, I’m @Makki97
+-💻I'm a software engineer at HiveWorx in Islambad, PK 🌆
-🔭 I’m currently learning  the bloc library
+- 🔭 I’m currently learning  the bloc library
-☕ I’m learning how to make latte art
+- ☕ I’m learning how to make latte art
-🧑‍💻 I’m looking to collaborate on open source projects 💬 Ask me about Flutter and Dart.
+- 🧑‍💻 I’m looking to collaborate on open source projects
+- 💬 Ask me about Flutter and Dart.
-😄 Pronouns: he/him/his
+-😄 Pronouns: he/him/his
-⚡ Fun fact: I love to listen your side story 🐰
+-⚡ Fun fact: I love to listen your side story 🐰

 <!---